bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 #### Press Tag

-We now show the flow of interactions when a user decides to register their client with the service.
+We now show the flow of interactions when a user decides to register their receiver with the service.
 The process begins with the user pressing the `Tag` button as before.

 ##### Request